-Go head — walk into a store, stroll past a vendor, or try to skip the gift shop at the end of an event.
+Gifts kids expectations and wow.
+Go head and walk into a store, stroll past a vendor, or try to skip the gift shop at the end of an event.
 Chances are, if the kid sees it, they’ll want it.

 “Gimme, Gimme, Gimme.”

-Big holiday events and birthdays can create a specific case of the gimmes, but a general desire for toys, clothing, or things can happen at any time of the year.
+Big holiday events and birthdays can create a specific case of the gimmes, but a general desire for toys, kids gifts, clothing, or things can happen at any time of the year.

 Want of stuff, any stuff, isn’t limited to kids.
 Teenagers and adults like stuff too, right?
 So even though I’m dishing out free advice for keepin’ the costly kid-gimmes in check, I figure, what’s good for the little ones is probably good for the bigger kids too.